 Originally published in 2014.

-- The Hostage Negotiator’s Drill and Crisis Negotiation Skills
+- Crisis Negotiation Skills: The Hostage Negotiator’s Drill

 - Case Studies: Ten Great Conflict Resolutions